luc-polo/Features-Signatures-Volatility-Forcasting/ProjectOverview.md

-# Identification of Atypical Market Behaviors in WTI Crude Oil Futures Using Path Signatures
+# Identification of Atypical Market Behaviors in financial time series leveraging time series signatures
-The project focuses on detecting atypical market behaviors in WTI crude oil futures using advanced path signature techniques.
-I plan to examine 30-minute intervals throughout the trading day to identify behavioral anomalies, such as volatility spikes or unusual spreads between ask and bid prices.

 ### Origins and relevance of This Project
 Using path signatures to detect atypical behaviors in WTI crude oil futures offers a powerful edge in market analysis and risk management.
 Inspired by the paper ["A Primer on the Signature Method in Machine Learning"](https://arxiv.org/pdf/1603.03788) this project leverages path signatures to address the limitations of traditional volatility indicators, which often miss nuanced, short-term anomalies signaling potential market disruptions.
 Given WTI’s sensitivity to geopolitical events, supply-demand shifts, and economic news, path signatures allow us to capture complex interactions within 30-minute intervals, such as fluctuations in ask-bid spreads, volume imbalances, and micro-trends that standard models may overlook.
 This approach can significantly enhance our ability to anticipate and respond to rapid price shifts, directly benefiting systematic trading strategies and improving our risk-adjusted returns in volatile market conditions.